Prompt Library · 36 prompts

 Analyze a competitor's offer

-Honest analysis of the competitor's strongest arguments, which customer segment they threaten and what you should do in response.
+Honest analysis of the competitor's strongest arguments, which customer segment they threaten, and how you should respond.

 Strategy

-A competitor has launched / is offering the following:
+A competitor has launched / offers the following:

 [DESCRIBE OR PASTE THEIR OFFER/WEBSITE/MATERIAL]